The Benefits of Berries, Cherries and Pomegranates

 Evidence has emerged that the anti-inflammatory effects of tart cherry juice could benefit those with gout.
 In this study, overweight and obese people consumed 8 ounces per day of tart cherry juice or took a placebo for 4 weeks.
 Those in the group who drank tart cherry juice experienced reductions in uric acid levels and inflammation markers.

-In summary, berries and cherries are important components of a natural, high-nutrient diet.
-I recommend eating them daily to provide the body with protection against free radicals, inflammation, heart disease, and cancers.
+In summary, berries, cherries and pomegranates are important components of a natural, high-nutrient diet.
+I recommend eating one of the three daily to provide the body with protection against free radicals, inflammation, heart disease, and cancers.
 Include them as part of your variety of fruits, in addition to a bounty of vegetables, beans, nuts, and seeds, which together can provide an abundant and varied mix of antioxidants, further protecting your health.

 1. Kim DO, Heo HJ, Kim YJ, et al: Sweet and sour cherry phenolics and their protective effects on neuronal cells.
 Journal of Agricultural and Food Chemis ry 2005;53:9921-9927.